AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_FlameSheet.rst

 on the initial conditions.

 The goal of this tutorial is to demonstrate `PeleLMeX` basic controls when dealing with reactive simulations.
-This document provides step by step instruction reviewing how to set-up the domain and boundary conditions, and to construct an initial solution.
+This document provides step by step instructions reviewing how to set-up the domain and boundary conditions, and to construct an initial solution.

 ..  _sec:TUTO_FS::PrepStep: